About the program

 Research training

-Located in a research-focused psychology department, the Counseling Psychology specialization emphasizes continuous involvement in research and encourages collaborative research endeavors with faculty and students.
-The program has excellent resources available for graduate students that support and foster students’ research endeavors.
+Located in a research-focused psychology department, the Counseling Psychology program emphasizes continuous collaborative involvement in research endeavors with faculty and students.
 Education and training in research is sequential, multidimensional, and integrated throughout the curriculum.
-Further, training in research is based on an interactive faculty-student mentoring model and all faculty members provide active research and professional mentoring.
-The careful mentoring of students is a high priority for all faculty members and faculty generally only have two to five graduate advisees at any one time, so they can carefully work with each advisee.
+Further, training is based on an interactive faculty-student mentoring model.
+The mentoring of students is a high priority for all faculty, and faculty generally only have two to five graduate advisees at any one time, so they can carefully work with each advisee.
 In the last ten years, graduate students in the program have authored or co-authored well over 100 publications.

 Identity Development Laboratory